Ivan-Mitkov/docker-k8s-max/docker-data.md

 ##### if there is clashes between volumes the longer path, the more specific map in container override the less specific

 we can create extra volume anonymous volume if there is clash

+#### using nodemon

+for windows
+add nodemon as dependancy

+add "start": "nodemon -L server.js" in package.json

+rebuild the image
+run container

+for logs use
+docker logs [name of the container]